How CoachFives Works

 Currently, you only need to provide the player's name.
 CoachFives keeps it simple and focused on what matters most.

-Complete setup takes about 5-10 minutes for a typical team of 15-20 players.
+Complete setup takes about 5-10 minutes for a typical team of 8-16 players.
+You'll assess individual player starting levels during your first few observation sessions (covered in the next sections).

 6 Core Skills Framework